Troubleshooting Performance Issues Print

 • 277

-The most common cause of server slow downs is one or more processes consuming a large amount of the system resources or in rare cases, unchecked zombie processes.
+The most common cause of server slowdowns is one or more processes consuming excessive system resources.
+In rarer cases, the issue may be caused by runaway or unmanaged zombie processes.

 dmesg